Clarkson-Applied-Data-Science/2024_ia651_Sheehe_Weaver/README.md

 For most of the models fit on our dataset, relatively poor R Squared and MSE values were calculated.
 This can be attributed partially to the limited size of the dataset, with only 59 observations.

 To try and remedy this, and given high correlation for some of the features that was noticed in the EDA, we opted to perform Principal Component Analysis (PCA) to attempt to reduce the number of features see if there would be any improvement in the MSE or R Squared Value in the Linear Regression or SVR.
 This showed some success in improving both the R Squared values and MSE values.

+To try even more modeling techniques in this project, we also wanted to be able to treat this data as categorical and be able to fit more models.
+We categorized goal_differential into two bins, a positive goal_differential and a negative goal_differential.
+With this categorical response variable, SVC and Logistic Regression were used.
+These results were promising and new metrics were evaluated including a confusion matrix.

 [Go To Top](#machine-learning-final-project)